-More complex situations, such as the unilateral condylar hypoplasias shown in Figure 5g can also be easily visualized and compared using the many tools and features in third-party CBCT imaging software.

-If the clinical signs and symptoms warrant a CBCT evaluation of the patient, the clinician will be rewarded by easier visualization of the anatomy and pathology as well as more precise clinical decisionmaking because of the excellent images available with this imaging modality.
+More complex situations such as the unilateral condylar hypoplasias seen above can also be easily visualized in easily compared using the many tools and features in thirdparty CBCT imaging software.
+If the clinical signs and symptoms warrant a CBCT evaluation of the patient, the clinician will be rewarded by easier visualization of the anatomy and pathology as well as more precise clinical decision-making because of the excellent images available with this imaging modality.
+Dale A. Miles BA, DDS, MS, FRCD(C) Dip.
+ABOM, Dip, ABOMR